kevinfaveri/vue-twemoji-picker/README.md

 https://kevinfaguiar.github.io/vue-twemoji-picker

 ## Funding
-If you like the project and find it useful, please consider supporting me (every coffe counts) clicking on the `Sponsor` button above.
+If you like the project and find it useful, please consider supporting me (every coffee counts) clicking on the `Sponsor` button in Github OR using the `Support this Project` section at the documentation site.

 ## License
 MIT 2020 Licensed @kevinfaguiar | Twemoji graphics made by Twitter and licensed under CC-BY 4.0